-For completeness, we include the definition of the F1 score and EM here. \begin{itemize} \item \textit{F1 Score:} The F1 score measures the harmonic mean of precision and recall between the set of tokens in the generated answer and the ground truth.
+For completeness, we include the definition of the F1 score and Exact Match here. \begin{itemize} \item \textit{F1 Score:} The F1 score measures the harmonic mean of precision and recall between the set of tokens in the generated answer and the ground-truth.
 Before comparison, both texts are normalized by converting to lowercase and removing punctuation.
-Let $G$ and $T$ denote the sets of tokens of the generated answer and the ground truth, respectively.
+Let $G$ and $T$ denote the sets of tokens of the generated answer and the ground-truth, respectively.
 Define $C \doteq G \cap T$.
 Then, precision is defined as $P \doteq \abs{C}/\abs{G}$, and recall is defined as $R \doteq \abs{C}/\abs{T}$.
 We compute the word-level F1 score as follows,

-This approach provides a nuanced assessment of content overlap, rewarding answers that are substantially correct even if they are not lexically identical to the ground truth. \item \textit{Exact Match:} The Exact Match (EM) reward is a stricter evaluation metric.
+This approach provides a nuanced assessment of content overlap, rewarding answers that are substantially correct even if they are not lexically identical to the ground-truth. \item \textit{Exact Match:} The Exact Match (EM) reward is a stricter evaluation metric.
 This binary measure awards a score of 1 if the normalized predicted answer is identical to any of the ground-truth answers, and 0 otherwise.
 Although less flexible than the F1 score, it serves as a clear indicator of complete accuracy. \end{itemize}